yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 consider different viewpoints.
 In a discussion, there are three hierarchical levels of interaction.

-* A *post* is the first level of interaction: a post opens a new subject.
+* A *post* is the first level of interaction.
+A post opens a new subject.
 Posts are often posed as questions, either to start a conversation or to surface an issue that requires some action.

-* A *response* is the second level of interaction: a reply made directly to the post to provide a solution or opinion, or to continue the conversational thread.
+* A *response* is the second level of interaction.
+A response is a reply made directly to a post to provide a solution or continue the conversational thread.

-* A *comment* is the third level of interaction: a clarification or side note made to a specific reponse, rather than to the post as a whole.
+* A *comment* is the third level of interaction.
+A comment is often a clarification or side note made to a specific reponse, rather than to the post as a whole.

-Together, a post, its responses, and the comments on those repsonses are called *thread*.
+Together, a post, its responses, and the comments on those repsonses are called a *thread*.

-All course staff members and enrolled students can add posts, reponses, and comments, and view all of the posts, responses, and comments made by the others.
+All course staff members and enrolled students can add posts, reponses, and comments, and view all of the posts, responses, and comments made by other course participants.
 Discussion threads are saved as part of the course history.

 .. _Organizing_discussions: